JachymT/a-level-cs-blog/Algorithms and programming/2.1/2.1.1/Notes.md

 ## The nature of Abstraction
 Abstraction is both a problem solving aproach and a computational technique.

 It is the process of removing unnecessary details so that what you are left with are key features of a model, only showing those details which are relevant to understanding how to use and interact with the model.
+Significant details help solve the problem that the model

 ### Types of abstraction
 - Representational abstraction - simplifying a problem down to what you need